 Okay, so technically not a farmers market, the Red Barn Flea Market is noteworthy enough to be mentioned on our list.
 After all, it's tough to ignore a marketplace that showcases over 600 vendors and covers over 145,000 square feet, 80,000 of which are indoors and air-conditioned (plus, it doesn't just have one dedicated farmer market space, but three).

-Red Barn's market is more akin to a county fairgrounds that happens to have an outdoor mall on site.
+Red Barn's market is more akin to a county fairground that happens to have an outdoor mall on site.
 It's a big place with a lot going on.
-The complex plays host to several retail areas, including their Plaza Shops (which house more traditional permanent storefronts), flea market booths, garage sales booths, two food courts, live music, and the open-air farmer's markets.
+The complex plays host to several retail areas, including its Plaza Shops (which house more traditional permanent storefronts), flea market booths, garage sales booths, two food courts, live music, and open-air farmer's markets.
 If you love an incredibly diverse shopping experience that includes some of Southwest Florida's best produce, Red Barn is the place for you.